 The Cave of Chinguaro in Güímar is an underground church from pre-Spanish indigenous times, while the Ghe Pel Ling Canarias in Costa Adeje is a very friendly Buddhist temple that welcomes all.

-As for nightlife; Costa Adeje, Santa Cruz, and Puerto de La Cruz are the best resorts in Tenerife to go for a taste of the great nightlife activities with a choice of charming pavement cafes, dance halls, and pubs that are all very tempting.
+The nightlife in Tenerife is some of the best in the Canaries.
+Costa Adeje, Santa Cruz, and Puerto de La Cruz are the best resorts in Tenerife to go for a taste of the great nightlife activities with a choice of charming pavement cafes, dance halls, and pubs that are all very tempting.

 Holidaymakers may find a variety of Irish pubs, Live jazz, and reggae bands bars at the resorts of Tenerife.